M. A. Chidambaram Stadium: Major venue and further upgrades

-A major reconstruction work was undertaken at the cost of ₹1.75 billion in 2010 ahead of the 2011 Cricket World Cup.
-The plan consisted of constructing three new reinforced concrete stands which would accommodate an additional 12,000 spectators and the addition of 24 hospitality boxes.
-The renovation also included the construction of new translucent PTFE roofs to replace the old roofs supported by pillars that blocked the view of spectators and the redesigning of the stands at a gradient of 36°, which would let the sea breeze get into the ground.
+A major reconstruction project was undertaken at the cost of ₹1.75 billion in 2010, ahead of the 2011 Cricket World Cup.
+The plan consisted of constructing three new reinforced concrete stands which would accommodate an additional 12,000 spectators and add 24 hospitality boxes.
+The renovation also included the construction of translucent PTFE roofs to replace the roofs supported by pillars that blocked the view.
 The stadium hosted four matches during the 2011 Cricket World Cup, which was won by India.